Does a tattoo hurt?

 Upper arm tattoo

 For many, the upper arm hurts the least.
-It only stings a little.
 Your experience with an upper arm tattoo also depends on the length of the session.
-Someone getting a small tattoo will not have much pain after 15 minutes compared to a half sleeve.
-The skin on your upper arm is very strong so the pain of a tattoo here is reasonably tolerable for most people.
+Someone getting a small tattoo will not feel much pain after 15 minutes compared to a half sleeve.
+The skin on your upper arm is very strong so the pain of a tattoo here is fairly tolerable for most people.

 Spinal tattoo